With SEO’s blend of technical and creative elements, it’s no wonder how challenging us newbies tend to find it.

 For a smaller business you should really avoid having just the slogan and name of the business as the first and only thing visitors see, that’s just asking them to bounce.
 The average time visitors spend on a website is just under 54 seconds, so you better get to selling!

-for example here’s how many times these keywords used by competing websites are mentioned here:
+for example here’s how many times these keywords are mentioned here:

 You get my point, they are not competing on these keywords at all.
 And also, how are they convincing prospects to work with them?